Poll: What kind of fan-fiction do you like best? Check all that apply. (This is for fanfic in general, not my works.)

 Bah weep graaaaagnah weep ni ni bong!
 Thanks for checking out my fanfiction.

 I'm pretty much known for my humorous writing, with creativity, quality prose, and variety being other good points people have noted.
 My main collection of short stories is "The Ember Island Lighthouse," but I sometimes publish one-shots individually in order to fill out (or take advantage of) the character-filters.
-I also have a number of short multi-part tales, and I'm currently working through a novel-sized tale, with plans for more.
+I also have a number of short multi-part tales, and I just finished a novel-sized tale, with plans for more.
 On that note, check out the above poll and weigh in.